sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

  - A2: Completion-time < Period
  - A3: Service requests are independent (no known phasing)
  - A4: Run-time is known and deterministic (WCET (worst case execution time) may be used)
- - C1: Deadline = Period by definition - NOTE: Deadline monotonic (DM) is not dynamic priority policy.
+ - C1: As simplification is assumed: Deadline = Period by definition - NOTE: Deadline monotonic (DM) is not dynamic priority policy.
+ALSO is diferent from Deadline driven (like EDF (earliest Deadline First) and LLF (Least Laxity Fist)), those are dynamic policies.
  - C2: Fixed priority, preemptive, run-to-completion scheduling
  - Critical Instant: longest response time for a service occurs when all system services are requested simultaneously (maximum interference case for lowest priority services)
  - No other shared resources.
 This is assumed im paper, but in real live, jobs share memory, input/outpus througputs ...

+About EDF and LLF

+EDF (Earliest Deadline Fist) aka Deadline driven scheduling: when the ready queue is updated, the scheduler must reassign all priorities according to each service's time remaining to deadline.
+(TTD: time to deadline)

+LLF (Least Laxity Fist): when the ready queue is updated, the scheduler must re-assign all priorities acording to each service's (time remaining to deadline - execution time remaining) (TTD - TR (time remaining)

+### Disadvantages of dynamic priorities scheduling policies.

+- Can have big overhead.

 DEADLINE MONOTONIC SCHEDULER:
 ============================